The Coding Sloth thumbnail

 9. Comparing Yourself to Other Programmers

-10. Shiny Object Syndrome
+10. Having Shiny Object Syndrome

-Jumping from one new technology or project to another without finishing anything is a common trap.
+Jumping from one new technology or framework to another without finishing projects leads to a pile of unfinished ideas and little real progress.

-Advice: Pick one technology or project and commit to it.
+How to fix it: Pick one technology or project and commit to it.
 Finish what you start before moving on.

 Final Thoughts